 • Children 9 to 16 travel at half price.

-• Swiss Half Card reduces return ticket from Zermatt to Breuil-Cervinia to CHF147.50
+• Swiss Half Card reduces the return ticket from Zermatt to Breuil-Cervinia to CHF147.50

 ITALY TO SWITZERLAND CABLE CAR COSTS